 That's why when commenter Heogw showed us a Japanese language game called Babigo, I was really interested.
 I'd never heard of a language game in another language, and I guess I'd never really thought about it before.
-Heogw posted this video (with sound and a still image) of actress Kiritani Mirei demonstrating Babigo on a Japanese variety show:
+Heogw posted a video (with sound and a still image) of actress Kiritani Mirei demonstrating Babigo on a Japanese variety show.

 Let's back up a little bit and talk about how Babigo works.